-- 71 A few national standard setters indicated that IFRS 15 provides a clear and sufficient basis to determine the transaction price in a contract.
-However, one of them noted that there are some presentation issues like payments made to third parties that are no customers (e.g. agents providing incentives to end customers or payments of pharmaceutical companies to public bodies to support healthcare budgets) or 'negative' revenue that should be addressed.
-Another national standard setter indicated that in its view, the 'negative' revenue issue is not widespread. - 72 An enforcer noted that IFRS 15 lacks specific guidance on the presentation of consideration payable to customers related to incentives provided by an agent to the end customer.
-In addition, there is uncertainty about how a negative revenue amount should be presented.
-In its view, these uncertainties result in diversity in practice. - 73 An enforcer provided a fact pattern (an entity that facilitates transactions between buyers and merchants through an online shopping platform and generates revenues by charging commissions to merchants) that illustrates the 'negative' revenue issue. - 74 An enforcer noted that the 'negative' revenue issue was addressed in 2015 by the Joint Transition Resource Group for Revenue Recognition (TRG) without any additional guidance being provided.
-The enforcer also highlighted that the IFRS IC did not consider the question raised by some respondents in the agenda decision 'compensation for delays or cancellations' as to whether the amount of compensation recognised as a reduction of revenue by the airline entity is limited to reducing the transaction price to nil. - 75 A national standard setter observed that IFRS 15 recognition and measurement requirements together with IFRS 15.IE42-43 improved the accounting treatment of claims and variations related to unapproved changes in the scope and price of contracts with customers in some industries (e.g., in the construction industry). - 76 A national standard setter noted that from a principle-based viewpoint, the high probability threshold may conflict with the neutrality principle.
-However, they acknowledged, based on BC207, that users generally support a prudent approach towards variable considerations.
+- A few national standard setter indicated that IFRS 15 provides a clear and sufficient basis to determine the transaction price in a contract.
+However, one of them noted that there are some presentation issues like payments made to third parties that are no customers (e.g. agents providing incentives to end customers or payments of pharmaceutical companies to public bodies to support healthcare budgets) or 'negative' revenue that are worthwhile addressing.
+Another national standard setter indicated that in its view, the 'negative' revenue issue is not widespread. - An enforcer noted that IFRS 15 lacks specific guidance on the presentation of consideration payable to customers related to incentives provided by an agent to the end customer.
+In addition, there is uncertainty on how a negative revenue amount should be presented.
+In its view, these uncertainties result in diversity in practice. - An enforcer provided a fact-pattern that illustrates the 'negative' revenue issue.
+It is about an entity that facilitates transactions between buyers and merchants through an online shopping platform and generates revenues by charging commissions to merchants.
+To provide incentives to customers to use its shopping platform, the entity introduced a loyalty programme to customers that offered customers free delivery service in exchange for a programme subscription fee.
+Since the introduction of the loyalty programme, most of these contracts had been loss-making, as the delivery costs exceeded the subscription fees earned. - 75 An enforcer noted that the 'negative' revenue issue was addressed in 2015 to the Joint Transition Resource Group for Revenue Recognition (TRG) but the TRG did not provide any additional guidance on this.
+The enforcer also highlighted that the IFRS IC did not consider the question raised by some respondents in the agenda decision 'compensation for delays

-Question 3 (b) - suggestions for resolving identified issues - marketing incentives and 'negative' revenue

-- 77 An enforcer and a few national standard setters recommended that the IASB provide guidance on how the 'negative' revenue should be accounted for. - 78 On variable consideration, a national standard setter and a users' organisation noted that additional guidance may be necessary. - 79 An enforcer considered that it would be useful to have additional guidance on instances where a contract has a significant financing component.
-This especially relates to the assessment of whether the difference between the promised consideration and the cash selling price arises for other reasons than the provision of finance to either the customer or the entity (paragraph 62(c) of IFRS 15).
+- or cancellations' as to whether the amount of compensation recognised as a reduction of revenue by the airline entity is limited to reducing the transaction price to nil. - 76 A national standard setter observed that IFRS 15 recognition and measurement requirements together with IFRS 15.IE42-43 ameliorated the accounting treatment of claims and variations related to unapproved changes in scope and price of contracts with customers in some industries (e.g., in the construction industry). - A national standard setter noted that from a principles-based viewpoint, the high probability threshold may conflict with the neutrality principle.
+However, they acknowledged, based on BC207, that users generally support a prudent approach towards variable considerations. - Question 3 (b) suggestions for resolving identified issues marketing incentives and 'negative' revenue - An enforcer and a few national standard setter recommended that the IASB provides guidance on how the 'negative' revenue should be accounted for. - 79 In relation to the determination of the variable consideration as part of the transaction price, a national standard setter and a users' organisation noted that additional guidance may be necessary. - An enforcer considered that it would be useful to have additional guidance on instances where a contract has a significant financing component.
+This especially relates to the assessment of whether the difference between the promised consideration and the cash selling price arises for other reasons than provision of finance to either the customer or the entity (paragraph 62(c) of IFRS 15).